Lesterpaintstheworld/terminal-velocity/evaluation_report.md

 ### Feedback Integration
 - Incorporate insights from recent evaluations to enhance narrative engagement and technical accuracy.
 - Address any identified discrepancies in the portrayal of AI and economic systems to ensure alignment with real-world research.
+- Document key research questions and findings in `key_questions.md`.
 # Evaluation Report for "Terminal Velocity - Novel Mission"

 ## Initial Content Verification